AdilAkash21/AdilAkash21/README.md

-# Hi there 👋, I'm Adil Rahman Akash
+## Hi there 👋, I'm Adil Rahman Akash

-🎓 Software Engineering student at China West Normal University
+## At present
-💻 Passionate about building, learning, and improving every day
+🎓 I'm a Software Engineering student at China West Normal University, 💻 Passionate about building, learning, and improving every day,
 🌏 Originally from Bangladesh 🇧🇩

 ---